RobolinkInc/doc-v2/docs/zumi/blockly/Junior/06-Camera/07-find-stop-sign.md

 ##### Description

 Searches an image for a stop sign.
+Returns True if a stop sign was found.

 ##### Parameters

-**image**: The image used when searching for a stop sign.
+**image**: A frame object composed of an array of pixels.

 ##### Returns

-None
+**boolean**: Returns True if a stop sign was detected.
+Otherwise, returns False.

 ##### Example